boudlo-forge/boudlo.github.io/_posts/2022-01-29-compliance-officer-nft-need-to-know.md

 ---
 **Hello**, in this, my first blog post in a series of articles on emerging technologies and their effect on the compliance space, I will be trying to explain what NFTs are, and now to consider them in terms of your regular business activities.
 I hope you find it helpful.

+![Pixel Art Jim](/assets/images/pixel-jim.png){:style="float: left; margin: 0 14px 8px 0; image-rendering: crisp-edges;"}
+> **The Short Answer:**
+> NFTs are a type of digital asset.
+They're like any asset with subjective value, think football cards.
+The market is rampant with hacks, scams, fakes and fraud.
+Anyone can open multiple anonymous 'wallets' and trade them between to fake sales and inflate value.
+There is a high risk of money laundering.

 ## What *is* an NFT?

-![Pixel Art Jim](/assets/images/pixel-jim.png){:style="float: left; margin: 0 14px 8px 0; image-rendering: crisp-edges;"}
-> **Short Answer:**
-> They're a digital asset.
-> They're like any asset with subjective value, think football cards.
-> The market is rampant with hacks, scams, fakes and fraud.
-> Anyone can open multiple anonymous 'wallets'.
-> It's easy to fake sales and inflate value.
-> There is a high risk of money laundering.

 It's a Non-Fungible Token of course, you know how you hate when your tokens get funged?
 No?
 Sounds completely incomprehensible?
 Don't worry, you're not alone.